 Melissa Crespo is a New York-based director of theater, opera, film and television.
-She is most passionate about collaborating with playwrights and devising new work.
+She is most passionate about collaborating with playwrights.
+She has developed new work at: The Lark, Atlantic Theatre Company, Two River Theatre, Ensemble Studio Theatre, Ars Nova, Labyrinth Theatre Company and more.

 She is most known for ¡Figaro!
 (90210) which had it's world premiere at LA Opera and performed twice Off-Broadway at The Duke on 42nd Street.
 Other operas include the undiscovered masterpiece Voodoo, a Harlem Renaissance opera by H. Lawrence Freeman that "soared" according to The Guardian.
 Produced by Morningside Opera, Harlem Opera Theater and the Harlem Chamber Players, the NY Times wrote that "the revival offers a glimpse of a nearly forgotten chapter of African-American operatic achievement."

 Melissa also directed the most recent incarnation of Tar Baby written and performed by Desiree Burch with Dan Kitrosser.
 Hailed as one of Huffington Post's 'Favorite Female Comedians," Tar Baby was awarded the prestigious Scotsman Fringe First at the Edinburgh Fringe Festival and has since had productions in London, New Zealand and Finland.